 For at least the past four decades, Greece has been at the top of the global list of shipowning countries.
 Greek interests control approximately 20 per cent of the world's total merchant fleet.
-In terms of kinds of ships, Greeks rank in the top four for all kinds, being first for bulk carriers and tankers, second in liquefied natural gas carriers, third in container ships and fourth in liquefied petroleum gas carriers.
-At the beginning of 2019, the Greek-owned merchant fleet measured a total deadweight tonnage of approximately 365.45 million gross tonnes (GT) and 4,746 ships above 1,000 GT, representing almost half of the EU fleet.
-Although the dramatic drop in the freight market has negatively affected newbuilds, there is still a significant number of new vessels on order by Greek interests, mostly from shipyards in the Far East.
+Greece ranks in the top four for all kinds of ships, being first for bulk carriers and tankers, second for liquefied natural gas carriers, third for container ships and fourth for liquefied petroleum gas carriers.
+At the beginning of 2021, the Greek-owned merchant fleet measured a total deadweight tonnage of approximately 350,466 trillion gross tonnage (GT) and 4,038 ships of more than 1,000 GT, representing almost half of the EU fleet.
+Although a dramatic drop in the freight market has affected the number of newbuilds, there is still a significant number of new vessels on order for Greek interests, mostly from shipyards in the Far East.

-As a result, there are well over 1,000 offices established in Greece that are active in ship management, ship brokerage (sale and purchase and chartering), legal, accounting and other shipping activities, making the shipping sector one of the country's major industries; perhaps second only to tourism.
+As a result, there are well over 1,000 offices established in Greece that are active in ship management, ship brokerage (sale and purchase and chartering), legal, accounting and other shipping activities, making the shipping sector one of the country's major industries, perhaps second only to tourism.

-The cargo import and export activities of Greek ports are not substantial, but the port of Piraeus is rapidly climbing the ranks of busy container terminal ports, mainly because it is used by COSCO Shipping and MSC2 as a hub; COSCO owns the majority share of the Port of Piraeus.
-The other two significant ports are Thessaloniki (also becoming more active in the recent years) and Patras (mainly as a ferry port and the main eastern gateway to the trans-Adriatic liner trade).
+The import and export of cargoes at Greek ports are not substantial, but the port of Piraeus is rapidly climbing the ranks of busy container terminal ports, mainly because it is used by COSCO Shipping and Mediterranean Shipping Company SA as a hub; COSCO owns the majority share of the Port of Piraeus.
+The other two significant ports are Thessaloniki (which is becoming increasingly more active) and Patras (mainly as a ferry port and the main eastern gateway for the trans-Adriatic liner trade).